drachenwald/autobaelfyr/_issues/2022-12/300-an-easy-safarjaliyya.md

 Safarjaliyya (from _safarjal_, Arabic for ‘quince’) is found in multiple period sources, including the two I
-consulted: _A Baghdad Cookery Book_ and _An Anonymous Andalusian Cookbook of the Thirteenth Century._ The two recipes agree on the fundamentals (meat, vinegar, coriander seed, quinces, and saffron) but differ in execution. _Andalusian_ has the meet cooked in oil, additional flavour from pepper, caraway and onion, and a thickener of eggs; _Baghdad_ cooks the meat in “tail fat” and adds salt, cinnamon, mastic, minced meat ‘with the spices for meatballs’, rose water, and almond milk as a thickener.
+consulted: _A Baghdad Cookery Book_ and _An Anonymous Andalusian Cookbook of the Thirteenth Century._ The two recipes agree on the fundamentals (meat, vinegar, coriander seed, quinces, and saffron) but differ in execution. _Andalusian_ has the meat cooked in oil, additional flavour from pepper, caraway and onion, and a thickener of eggs; _Baghdad_ cooks the meat in “tail fat” and adds salt, cinnamon, mastic, minced meat ‘with the spices for meatballs’, rose water, and almond milk as a thickener.